-With the planning laws every relaxing around converting barns or agricultural buildings it is increasingly easy to unlock massive value uplift and create beautiful earthy homes in rural areas.
+With the planning laws ever relaxing around converting barns or agricultural buildings, it is increasingly easy to unlock massive value, uplift and create beautiful earthy homes in rural areas.
 Barns come in a variety of sizes and shapes, which give us architectural designers a big job to do in making spaces work.

-The size orientation and outlook will be the key factors in designing a barn into living spaces, they are typically long and narrow in shapes.
-Making through rooms is not always avoidable, but with high apex roofs you can create wonderful open mezzanines and gallery’s.
+The size orientation and outlook, will be the key factors in designing a barn into living spaces, they are typically long and narrow in shape, making through rooms is not always avoidable, but with high apex roofs, you can create wonderful open mezzanines and gallery’s.
 As with all designs for new builds you need utilities, access, services and to adhere to all the building regulations as you would a new build.
 Insulation will typically be formed within the fabric of the building, leaving the existing structure as a material finish.
-All additional openings, windows and roof light will to be in keeping, no one wants white pvcu windows within a stone and oak structure.
+All additional openings, windows and roof light will need to be in keeping, no one wants white upvc windows within a stone and oak structure.

-Design options are about the internal layout and keeping any external alterations in character of the building and surroundings.
-Converting barns will generally need to be within the structural shell, so we need to be clever of how to get light in and views out.
-If you cannot form a first floor via mezzanine then bedrooms need to be accessed from hallways or straight off other habitable rooms.
-The roof much by vaulted and where possible traditional material finishes such as wood trusses should be exposed.
-When designing arrange the spaces around the area and then make any opening work both inside and out.
+Design options are about the internal layout, and keeping any external alterations in character of the building and surroundings.
+Converting barns will generally need to be within the structural shell, so we need to be clever on how to get light in, and views out.
+If you cannot form a first floor via mezzanine, then bedrooms need to be accessed from hallways, or straight off other habitable rooms.
+The roof must be vaulted, and where possible traditional material finishes such as wood trusses should be exposed.
+When designing, arrange the spaces around the area and then make any opening work both inside and out.

 Planning Permission and Permitted Development

-It can be difficult to convert a barn through the traditional planning approaches as creating home in the open country side, on agricultural land and protected farm building raises a lot of red flags.
+It can be difficult to convert a barn through the traditional planning process, as creating a new home in the open countryside on agricultural land, and protected farm buildings can create a lot of issues and obstacles.

 The site must have been used solely for agricultural use.

-The barn must have existed on by 20th March 2013 (no building new barns!).
+The barn must have existed prior to the 20th March 2013 (no building new barns!).
 New barns can be built and converted into homes but must exist as solely agricultural buildings for at least 10 years.

 The total floorspace of your barn to be converted must be no more than 450m² – if the barn is bigger, you’ll only be able to convert to a maximum of 450m².